 Video of the Day

-But if you're lost in the app store and not sure which way to turn, don't worry.
-We talked with top run coaches to ID the best apps for half marathon training — plus, how to find the right fit for your running needs and budget.
+If you're lost in the app store and not sure which way to turn, we talked with top run coaches to ID the best apps for half marathon training — plus, how to find the right fit for your running needs and budget.
+We chose our top picks based on their recommendations and criteria, including:

 1. Best for First-Timers: Runkeeper